libocca/occa/CONTRIBUTING.md

 ## Pull-requests

 - *Open these "early" (i.e. during development) as a draft.
-This will allow for feedback during development, facilitate collaboration, and reduce
+This will allow for feedback during development, facilitate collaboration, and reduce turnaround time for reviews.
-- Clearly document PR so we can include this info in the nodes for the next release
+- Clearly document PR so we can include this info in the notes for the next release

 ### Better together